 The icicles are open to the public from early January to mid February annually.
 However, there are years when the weather interferes!
 For example, in 2020, due to warmer than normal weather, the event ended up starting late and ending early.
 In 2021 they started on time, but finished up early also due to warm weather melting the icicles.
 However, in 2022, the icicles enjoyed their best year ever, according to the Yokoze Tourist Association.
 Subsequently, they actually extended the period of viewing until the end of February due to the excellent condition of the icicles.
 Since 2022 you need to book in advance for the light up on Saturday and Sunday nights (no reservation required for a day time or Friday night visit).
 Booking form here.

 The Ashigakubo icicles are the baby in the family of the “3 great icicles of Chichibu“.
-They were only discovered six or seven years ago.
-Already they are attracting lots of visitors and lots of attention.
-They are not entirely natural – the locals help to create the scene in collaboration with Mother Nature!
+They were only discovered about 8 or 9 years ago.
+They soon attracted lots of visitors and lots of attention.
+However, they are not entirely natural – the locals help to create the scene in collaboration with Mother Nature!
 One of the icicles is 200 meters high and 30 meters wide.

 The three great icicles of Chichibu

 Ashigakubo Icicles are just one of “three great icicles of Chichibu”.
 The other two are Misotsuchi and Onouchi Icicles.
 Misotsuchi are the only completely natural icicles of all three.
 Although all three are in the Chichibu area, they are very far apart.
 It takes about an hour to get from one to the other.
 But if you are travelling by car you can in theory visit all three icicles in the same day.

 Address: Ashigakubo, Yokoze, Chichibu District, Saitama 368-0071.
 View on Google Maps.